ItsIgnacioPortal/Terraria-Colourfull-Chat/README_ESP.md

 Abri el **.exe** que descargaste

-O, si el codigo fuente:
+O, si estas usandolo desde el codigo fuente:
 `python3 TerrariaRainbowChat.py`

 1. Elige el "modo de operacion"
 2. SOURCE - Select the monitor on wich terraria is open (if you have only one monitor, answer anything, it won't break anything.)